eric-poitras/tags/README.md

-# class tags
+# Tags

-#### Use cases
+#### Use case

-1. Allows to define tags for each specific uses.
-2. Tag classes with annotations for later discovery while avoiding class path scanning.
+1. Use marker interfaces or annotations to tag classes and discover them later while avoiding class path scanning.

 #### Usage